Can Elevated LDL Be a Protective Mechanism in Response to Inflammation and Leaky Gut?

 Theracurmin HP by Integrative Therapeutics is arguably the most well-absorbed form of curcumin at the time of this writing.

-For omega-3 support, I use Omega Complete DHA, EPA, and DPA Support most commonly.
+For omega-3 support, I use Omega Complete DHA, EPA, and DPA Support or other fish oil supplements to support inflammation.

 Omega-3 fats are well-regarded to support healthy cholesterol and lipid values in addition to their anti-inflammatory properties.